 “Water Lilies” by Claude Monet portrays the water-lily pond, from Monet’s garden in Giverny, with the sky and sun reflecting off the lily pond.
-Monet attempted to capture the continually changing qualities of light, colour, water, sky and lilies by dissolving all the elements in:
+Monet attempted to capture the continually changing qualities of light, color, water, sky, and lilies by dissolving all the elements into:

-“the refuge of a peaceful meditation in the centre of a flowering aquarium.”
+“a peaceful meditation in the center of a flowering aquarium.”

 Close-up details of this work, which was created nearly twenty years after he started his water lilies series of paintings

 Oscar-Claude Monet was a founder of French Impressionist painting, and the term “Impressionism” is derived from the title of his painting, “Soleil Levant” or “Impression, Sunrise,” which was exhibited in 1874.
 Monet adopted a method of painting in which he painted the same scene many times to capture the changing of light and the passing of the seasons.

 Monet is known for having produced a series of paintings on versions of the same subject and perspective.
 Examples include his series of the “Valley of the Creuse” series and his famous series of “Haystacks” and “Water Lilies” paintings.